jeffmerrick/typeframe/website/docs/px-88/software-setup/status-led.md

 # Status LED Setup

 If you've installed the status LED as described in the assembly section, here's what you need to do on the software side to get it working.
-I found a [helpful guide](https://www.richinfante.com/2021/08/11/raspberry-pi-gpio-status-lights) that goes over how this all works.
+I found a [helpful guide](https://www.richinfante.com/2021/08/11/raspberry-pi-gpio-status-lights) that explains how this all works.

 ### 1. Test the LED